© Andrey Popov – stock.adobe.com.

 Make sure there are no hidden costs in the contract, too.
 Some services will charge you for parking, stairs, waiting time, extra weight, gas and similar.

 Questions to Ask When Hiring a Moving Company

 When interviewing possible moving services, these are the questions you should ask:

 - Can you send me three recent references that I can contact?
 Call a few clients to verify references.

 - What moving association memberships do you hold?
 If they are members of any local or national moving trade associations.
 If so, contact the associations for further information.

 - What extra steps do you take with fragile items?
-Any professional should be able to immediately tell you what extra steps they take during packing.
+Any professional should be able to speak to their packing process.

 - What experience does the moving crew have?
 This is especially useful when moving delicate or expensive items.